django/deps/draft/0009-async.rst

 on the current thread.
-We must be more careful, though, to prevent cross-thread leakage of these objects; when a view no longer runs in the same thread, but instead spawns a thread per ORM call (while the ORM is in the "sync native, async wrapper" stage), some things that were previously possible with the ``connection`` object will no longer be possible.
+We must be more careful, though, to prevent cross-thread leakage of these objects; when a view no longer runs in the same thread, but instead spawns a thread per ORM call (while the ORM is in the "sync native, async wrapper" stage), some things that were possible in synchronous mode will not be possible in asynchronous mode.

 These will require individual attention, and the banning of some previously possible operations if you are in async mode; the cases we know about are